Art-Sells/Arells/Build-Notes.md

 ### Account
-- Set A/B (price to reload every 3-4 seconds?)
+- Set A/B (price to reload every 3-4 seconds?) (formatPrice from HPMMASSTester.tsx)
 - updated section
 - If aBTC > 0, then hide "Import Bitcoin to ensure your investments never lose value" and show "Sell, Withdraw boxes"
-- - Price: HPAP
+- - Price: HPAP (formatPrice from HPMMASSTester.tsx)
 - - Wallet: acVacts (formatCurrency from HPMMASSTester.tsx)
 - - Profits: acdVatops (formatCurrency from HPMMASSTester.tsx)